highqualityperson/bookstore/README.md

 ## html page

 Divided in header part, which mainly consists of a banner.
-The banner itself contains a search bar and a buttons that switch the language on the 'back' side.
+The banner itself contains a search bar.

 The second part contains book covers.